 We believe that just because you have been convicted of a crime, it does not mean the court is not susceptible to error or all of the proper procedures were followed.

 Having a criminal conviction on your record can change the course of your life.
 Our team will work diligently to make sure your personal needs are met and that you get your desired outcome.

 Take The First Important Step Today

-If you want a free initial consultation with one of our experienced attorneys, email our main office in Fort Myers.
-You can call our Fort Myers and Naples branches at 239-337-9755 or call our Punta Gorda, Arcadia and Sarasota offices.
+If you want a free initial consultation with one of our experienced attorneys, send an email to our main office in Fort Myers.
+You can call our Fort Myers and Naples branches at 239-337-9755 or call our Punta Gorda, Arcadia and Sarasota locations at 941-575-8000.
 After we discuss your circumstances, we can help you decide the best next step to take.